loymax/posthtml-prefix-ngclass/README.md

 ```

 ## To-Do
-Add support for array syntax
+Add support for condition/function in square brackets